Home Vancouver’s Lower Mainland Ski Hills Vancouver’s Grouse Mountain Ski Resort and Year-Round Attraction

 This special Grouse Mountain pass is usually valid from mid to late February until March or April of the year that it’s purchased, and then again from the following October until spring the next year.

-Prices for Y2Play Passes for the 2023/24 season are listed below.
-First prices in the list are what existing pass holders pay for renewals up until February 22nd, 2023.
-The prices in brackets are what the passes cost beginning on February 23rd (which is when non-existing pass holders can also purchase the passes).
+Prices for Y2Play Passes for the 2024/2025 season are listed below.
+First prices in the list are what existing pass holders pay for renewals up until March 6th, 2024.
+The prices in parentheses are what the passes cost for everyone else up until the same date.

 • Tots (ages 4 & under) – $39 ($39)